Skip to main content

 Step 5: Go to your secondary PC, and visit the Network section in the File Explorer.
 You should see your other main PC with the file listed here now.

 Step 6: From the network section, click on your main PC name to navigate to the location where the file is saved on the main PC (in the location you noted earlier).
-Hit Control + C to copy it when you see it, then minimize the window and go to your desktop to paste the file onto your secondary PC.
+Hit the Control + C keyboard shortcut to copy it when you see it, then minimize the window and go to your desktop to paste the file onto your secondary PC.

 Arif Bacchus